 This site makes it easy for people to analyze crime-related data.
 Select a page in the Data Tool dropdown to look at the type of data you're interested in.
 Most of the data on this site is also available to download in full, and for free use (with citation) on openICPSR.
 There are links to the data download page on the Data tab of this site.

 This site is run entirely by me, Jacob Kaplan.
-I earned
+I am currently

-both my Master's degree and PhD in the crimininology department at
+both my PhD and Master's degree in the crimininology department at

 Penn.
 My primary research focuses on using quasi-experimental designs